Kozmosa/scut-ppt-template/README.md

 # scut-ppt-template
-Powerpoint Template for South China
+Powerpoint Template for South China University of Technology